robvet/dapr-workshop/Assignment03/step-by-step.md

    dotnet run
    ```

 You should see the same logs as before.
 Obviously, the behavior of the application is exactly the same as before.
-But if you look closely at the Dapr logs of the FineCollectionService, you should see something like this in there:
+But if you look closely at the Dapr logs for the FineCollectionService (the *second* terminal window), you should see something like this in there:

 ```console
 time="2021-02-27T16:46:02.5989612+01:00" level=info msg="app is subscribed to the following topics: [collectfine] through pubsub=pubsub" app_id=finecollectionservice instance=EDWINW01 scope=dapr.runtime type=log ver=1.0.0
 ```

-So you can see that Dapr has asked the service which topics it want to subscribes to and created the necessary subscription to the `collectfine` topic.
+This log entry shows how Dapr has asked the service which topics it want to subscribes to and created the necessary subscription to the `collectfine` topic.

 ## Step 6: Receive messages in the FineCollectionService (programmatic)

-The other way of subscribing to pub/sub events is the programmatic way.
-Dapr will call your service on the well known endpoint `/dapr/subscribe` to retrieve the subscriptions for that service.
+The other approach to subscribing to pub/sub events is to do it programmatically.
+Dapr can call a service on the well known endpoint `/dapr/subscribe` to retrieve the subscriptions for that service.
 You will implement this endpoint and return the subscription for the `collectfine` topic.

-1. Stop the FineCollectionService by navigating to its terminal window and pressing `Ctrl-C`.
+1. Stop the FineCollectionService (the *second* terminal window) by navigating to its terminal window and pressing `Ctrl-C`.
 You can keep the other services running for now.

 1. Open the file `src/FineCollectionService/Controllers/CollectionController.cs` in VS Code.